xamarin/xamarin-macios/ISSUE_TEMPLATE.md

 <!--
 1. Place cursor below this comment block.
 2. Attach build log or link to gist (https://gist.github.com/) of the log.
--->
+3. Logs can be found in the Build Output tab of the Errors pad in Visual Studio -->

 ### Example Project (If Possible)